simbrain/simbraindocs/src/docs/workspace/index.md

 # Examples

-To see some different workspaces try opening a workspace file by pressing the open button in the **toolbar** .
+To see some different workspaces try opening a workspace file by pressing the open button in the [toolbar](toolbars.html).
 It defaults to a workspace directory with various examples in it.

-You can also try invoking scripts from the **Script menu**.
+You can also try invoking scripts from the [Script menu](menus.html).
 These create workspaces using scripts.